 At Volterra Architectural Products, we are a leading manufacturer of decorative corbels and other polyurethane architectural details.
 Our faux wood corbels are manufactured with a high-density foam material, therefore, they are more lightweight, durable, and cost-effective, yet replicate the appearance of real Doug Fir corbels.

 The benefits of Volterra’s decorative corbels are too good to pass up.
 Installing them is a breeze and we’re going to prove it.
-In this blog, our experts share how to properly install faux wood corbels to the exterior of your home.
-To see these steps in action, check out this step-by-step video.
+Watch our experts share how to properly install faux wood corbels to the exterior of your home:

 You’ll need to cut out a notch so that the faux wood corbels will fit tightly underneath the fascia board.
 To find the proper cutting spot, place the corbel on the exterior wall where you will be installing the corbel.
 Make a mark on the top where you’ll cut a notch.
 After you have made the markings, use a square to draw clean lines for the notch.